-The Office for Sustainability collaborates with the Office of First-Year Experience and Family Programs to host a pre-orientation adventure with a sustainability theme.
+The Office of Energy & Sustainability collaborates with the Office of First-Year Experience and Family Programs to host a pre-orientation adventure with a sustainability theme.
 Each August, first year and transfer students are able to elect to participate in an adventure the weekend before Orientation week.
 Students who have joined the Sustainability Adventure have toured a Quasar site, a commercial digestor facility, gotten a backstage view at the Cleveland Indian’s sustainability efforts, participated in beach clean-ups, visited a local reclaimed wood workshop Rustbelt Reclamation, toured Mitchell’s Ice Cream’s local ice cream kitchen and heard from Pete Mitchell, one of their co-founders, the sustainability story behind the business, ate lunch at the historic West Side Market, visited local farms, and much more.

 Think Beyond The Classroom: Orientation at the Farm

-The Office for Sustainability also partners with The University Farm and The Office of First-Year Experience and Family Programs to host an event at the farm during Orientation Week.
-Started in 2014, the intention behind the event is to introduce new students to the University Farm, and inform them in a fun, interactive experience that CWRU is lucky to have not only a green campus, but a green campus where hands-on research, volunteering and recreation is abundantly available.
+The Office of Energy & Sustainability also partners with The University Farm and The Office of First-Year Experience and Family Programs to host an event at the farm during Orientation Week.
+Started in 2014, the intention behind the event is to introduce new students to the University Farm, and inform them in a fun, interactive experience that CWRU is lucky to have not only a green campus, but a green campus where hands-on research, volunteering, and recreation is abundantly available.
 Attendees can anticipate a local breakfast made with some produce grown at the farm; presentations; hikes and tours by farm researchers and staff—as well as faculty members and community members—and field games.

 Each year, CWRU participates in RecycleMania, an 8-week recycling competition during February and March between colleges and universities across the U.S. and Canada.
 RecycleMania is an opportunity to benchmark how much our university recycles, and how much goes to the landfill.
 Through the competition, we hope to raise awareness or recycling practices on campus; boost excitement about recycling by engaging the campus community in a friendly rivalry; and reduce the overall climate impact of our university.

-To learn more about the program and our efforts, check out the Recyclemania website and follow our Facebook and Twitter pages during Recyclemania season.
+To learn more about the program and our efforts, check out the RecycleMania website and follow our Facebook and Twitter pages during RecycleMania season.

 During REScycle—usually beginning during the reading period and continuing until after graduation—large boxes labeled “REScycle donation location” are placed in the first floor common area of all residence halls and participating Greek houses.
 Students are welcome to place all unwanted items in good condition into the boxes to donate.